bac0nnfires/wslkalisetup/README.md

 ## 📦 Installation

 ### Prerequisites
-- Linux-based system (Kali, Ubuntu, Debian recommended)
+- WSL / Linux-based system (Kali, Ubuntu, Debian recommended)
 - Zsh shell
 - Oh-My-Zsh (will be prompted to install if missing)